Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-In contrast to glassy systems, the MBL phase is expected to be highly susceptible to the coupling to a thermal bath, which can thus be used as an experimental signature of MBL \cite{Luschen2017,Abanin2019}.
-We have, therefore, performed some relaxations measurements with samples placed in $^4$He vapor (Fig.~S7) to increase the thermal coupling to the environment.
-Figure~\ref{fig:tau}B shows that, in that case, $\tau_\mathrm{eq}$ is about an order of magnitude lower, i.e. the thermalization is much faster, precisely as expected for MBL.
-The values of $\tau_\mathrm{eq}$ are hence determined by the residual coupling of the 2DES to the outside world, and are expected to diverge for a completely isolated system.
-It is the presence of this residual coupling, along with the slow dynamics due to glassiness in the long-range case, that explains and resolves also the seemingly counterintuitive observation in Fig.~\ref{fig:tau}A that, at low $T<2$~K, the thermalization is faster in the short-range case.
-Our measurements at $T\gtrsim 2$~K, where electron-phonon coupling between the 2DES and bulk Si additionally increases the residual coupling, further confirm our conclusions.
-First we note that a reasonably good estimate of $\tau_\mathrm{eq}$ can be obtained also from $n_\mathrm{s}$ sweeps.
-For example, for samples in vacuum at $T=1.5$~K, even sweeps as long as $\sim 1.6\times 10^4$~s result in a hysteresis in $\sigma(n_\mathrm{s})$ observed when $\sigma< e^2/h$ (Fig.~S8A).
-This gives a lower bound for $\tau_\mathrm{eq}\sim 1.6\times 10^4$~s, consistent with values obtained from relaxations measurements (Fig.~\ref{fig:tau}A).
-At $T=4.2$~K, though, there is no hysteresis regardless of whether the samples are placed in vacuum or immersed in liquid helium, and the same $\sigma(n_\mathrm{s})$ is obtained even for sweeps as fast as $\sim 200$~s (Fig.~S8B).
-This implies that $\tau_\mathrm{eq}$ must be even lower, and that thermalization is dominated by electron-phonon coupling, as expected in this $T$ range \cite{Zieve1998,Altshuler2001}.
-In the long-range case, on the other hand, glassy dynamics persists at $T\gtrsim 4$~K (Fig.~\ref{fig:rawdata}A, Fig.~\ref{fig:tau}A) despite the increased electron-phonon coupling, consistent with general expectations \cite{Abanin2019}.
+At $T\gtrsim 2$~K, electron-phonon coupling between the 2DES and bulk Si increases the residual coupling to the environment\cite{Zieve1998,Altshuler2001}, and $\tau_\mathrm{\sigma}$ is reduced even further.
+To demonstrate this, first we note that a reasonably good estimate of $\tau_\mathrm{\sigma}$ can be obtained also from $n_\mathrm{s}$ sweeps.
+For example, for samples in vacuum at $T=1.5$~K, where electron-phonon coupling is weak or negligible, even sweeps as long as $\sim 1.6\times 10^4$~s result in a hysteresis in $\sigma(n_\mathrm{s})$ observed when $\sigma< e^2/h$ (Supplementary Fig.~9a).
+This gives a lower bound for $\tau_\mathrm{\sigma}\sim 1.6\times 10^4$~s, consistent with values obtained from relaxation measurements (Fig.~\ref{fig:tau}a).
+At $T=4.2$~K, though, there is no hysteresis regardless of whether the samples are placed in vacuum or immersed in liquid helium, and the same $\sigma(n_\mathrm{s})$ is obtained even for sweeps as fast as $\sim 200$~s (Supplementary Fig.~9b).
+This implies that $\tau_\mathrm{\sigma}$ must be even lower, and that thermalization is dominated by electron-phonon coupling, as expected in this $T$ range\cite{Zieve1998,Altshuler2001}.